 Buck’s criticism of the album sounding like a bunch of guys who were bored is spot on.
 Stipe, long one of the most emotive and expressive singers in rock, sounds half-asleep for much of the album.
 Meanwhile, Buck, himself, is a peripheral figure throughout the record as his guitars are buried in the mix and sound like an afterthought.
 In fact, Buck later said he nearly quit the band in frustration following the Around the Sun sessions.
 Mills is really the only one who sounds halfway motivated – no wonder he’s always defended the album.

 When listening to this album, the lack of direction is clear and obvious.
 On the one hand, songs like “Electron Blue” and “The Outsiders” continue some of the electronic experimentation of Up.
-The former became one of Stipe’s favorite songs and he went so far as to paint a blue stripe around his face when performing during the Around the Sun Tour.
+The former became one of Stipe’s favorite songs and he went so far as to paint a blue stripe around his face when performing during the Around the Sun Tour (as one of my good friends pointed out, it’s a good thing the song wasn’t called “Electron Black”).
 That song, like some others from this record, definitely sound better live.
 Either the band didn’t quite nail those songs on the record or they were hurt by the production.
 (Tellingly, while the band refused to blame McCarthy, they decided not to use him for subsequent albums.)

 On the other hand, it churns out more of the slow, piano-driven ballads that dominated much of the Three-Legged Dog Era, to say nothing of the Out of Time/Automatic for the People period.
 Unlike those glory years, however, the slow songs on Around the Sun are largely hookless, directionless, overly long and flat.
 For instance, you’d think a song called “High Speed Train” would be fast and chaotic.
 Well, the joke’s on you, because it’s a boring dirge like the rest of the album.
 Maybe that’s why the very next song on the album after “High Speed Train” is “The Worst Joke Ever.”
 And those songs aren’t the worst on the album.
 The title track and “The Ascent of Man” are borderline unlistenable.